Patrick4350/OIBSIP/README.md

 ## About Me
-I'm Patrick Owusu Bofah, a student at Grambling State University, currently studying computer science and cybersecurity.
+I'm Patrick Owusu Bofah, a student at Grambling State University, currently studying Computer Science and Mathematics & Physics.
 These projects represent my journey into data science and machine learning, showcasing my skills and learnings from the internship at Oasis Infobyte.

 ## Contact
 Connect with me on [LinkedIn](https://www.linkedin.com/in/patrick-owusu-bofah-7b2a761ab) for collaborations and discussions on data science, machine learning, and cybersecurity.